BDC Hamburger Icon

 Here are some real-life examples of how businesses and other organizations are using biometrics:

-• Fingerprint and finger-vein scanning.
-Fingerprint scanning is one of the most well-known methods of biometric authentication.
+• Fingerprint and finger-vein scanning: Fingerprint scanning is one of the most well-known methods of biometric authentication.
 Finger-vein scanning — also known as finger-vein biometrics, vein matching or vascular technology — is a newer technique that analyzes the pattern of blood vessels visible underneath the surface of your skin.
-Barclays Bank installed finger-vein scanners to confirm their customers’ identities.
+Barclays Bank, for example, has installed finger-vein scanners to confirm their customers’ identities.
 This technology is more advanced than more commonplace fingerprint-scanning technology, as it uses infrared technology to map the veins in a customer’s finger.

-• Biometric punch cards.
-This technology requires employees to clock in and out with their fingerprints.
-It’s becoming more popular as these systems reduce the risk of time fraud.
+• Biometric punch cards: This technology requires employees to clock in and out with their fingerprints.
+It’s becoming more popular since these systems reduce the risk of time fraud.

 You may not be able to integrate biometrics into your business’s workflow yet, but it’s worth being mindful of new developments and integration opportunities that emerge.